Robert Nozick’s Political Philosophy

 According to Nozick, a major problem for all end-state doctrines is precisely the falsity of this shared conviction.
 For surely information that cannot appear within such a matrix is essential to a sensible judgment about which of these available distributions is just.
 Consider, e.g., the following information.
 D2 is the distribution of income that obtains when A is enslaved to B who employs C as his effective overseer.
 D1 is the distribution that obtains when A is partially emancipated and is only subject to slavery-like exploitation by B and C one week per month.
 And D3 is the distribution that obtains when A is entirely emancipated.
 Given the obvious relevance of this sort of information for any responsible selection of one of these distributions as the just one, any doctrine that asserts or presumes that the information available in the matrix suffices has to be deeply flawed.

-This first problem is that, if (as stipulated) the holdings of individuals under P1 were just and if (as stipulated) interactions that converted P1 into P2 were all just, it is difficult to see how P2 can become infected with injustice.
+This first problem is that, if (as stipulated) the holdings of individuals under P1 were just and if (as stipulated) interactions that converted P1 into P2 were all at least not unjust, it is difficult to see how P2 can have become infected with injustice.
 Of course, P2 (almost certainly) must be judged to be unjust if one continues to assess the justice of distributions on the basis of the adopted patterned principle.
-But it seems reasonable to demand an explanation of how that asserted injustice could have entered P2 given the justice of P1 and of the processes through which P2 emerges from P1.
+But it seems reasonable to demand an explanation of how that asserted injustice could have entered P2 given the justice of P1 and of the innocence processes through which P2 emerges from P1.
+(It won’t do to say that the processes were not innocent because they yielded an unjust outcome.)

 By what process could such a transfer among two persons give rise to a legitimate claim of distributive justice on a portion of what was transferred, by a third party who has no claim of justice on any holding of the others before the transfer?
 (161–2)